 We jump at the sight of Happy Hours.
 We relish the fast food chains that cater to our junk food cravings, be it at 5 pm, or 5 am.
 We ignore the many times Coca-Cola itself revealed its sugar content and still gulp down the bottle within minutes as it comes with the tagline –“Open Happiness.”

-With unhealthy lifestyles engulfing people of all age groups, fatty liver is on the rise today.
+With unhealthy lifestyles engulfing people of all age groups, fatty liver disease is on the rise today.

 What is Fatty Liver Disease?